sadunicorn777/dev/README.md

 Users are able to use any combination of filters and sorts to view the items.
 If no filter or sort is selected, the items appear in a random order.

+To remove all filters and sorts, simply press "View All".

 The sorts will sort items in descending order.

 ### Usability Principles Considered